NumForm: numeral form

 NUM

-1779 sl-pos/NUM tokens (100% of all NUM
+1779 sl-pos/NUM tokens (100% of all NUM tokens) have a non-empty value of NumForm.

-co-occurred: NumType=Card (1533; 86%), Gender=EMPTY (1335; 75%), Number=EMPTY (1098; 62%), Case=EMPTY (1098; 62%).
+The most frequent other feature values with which NUM and NumForm co-occurred: NumType=Card (1533; 86%), Gender=EMPTY (1335; 75%), Number=EMPTY (1098; 62%), Case=EMPTY (1098; 62%).

-.
-100% lemmas (469) occur only with one value of NumForm
+NumForm seems to be lexical feature of NUM.
+100% lemmas (469) occur only with one value of NumForm.

 Relations with Agreement in NumForm

-The 10 most frequent relations where parent and child node agree in NumForm
+The 10 most frequent relations where parent and child node agree in NumForm:

 NUM –[conj]–> NUM (86; 98%),